ijmarshall/robotreviewer/README.md

 python -m robotreviewer
 ```

-will start a flask server running on `http://localhost:5000`.
-You can run the server in development mode by passing `DEBUG=true python -m robotreviewer`.
-Visiting this address from a browser will show the new multiple PDF synthesis demonstration.

 ## Demonstration reports

-We have included some example reports, with open access RCT PDFs in order to demonstrate RobotReviewer.
+We have included example reports, with open access RCT PDFs to demonstrate RobotReviewer.
 These are saved in the default database, and can be accessed via the following links.

 Decision aids: `http://localhost:5000/#report/Tvg0-pHV2QBsYpJxE2KW-`
 Influenza vaccination: `http://localhost:5000/#report/_fzGUEvWAeRsqYSmNQbBq`
 Hypertension: `http://localhost:5000/#report/HBkzX1I3Uz_kZEQYeqXJf`

 ## Rest API